SkylerLinn/VideoFaceDetector/README.md

 - Numpy
 - OpenCV

-Demo are showed in Main-Function.
+Demos are showed in Main-Function.